Starboy-Sharma/sprint-voter-backend/README.md

 - `yarn test:watch` to run all tests in watch mode.
 (Very useful during development.)

-### Filenaming
+### File naming

 - **Unit tests**
 Unit test files should have the same name as the file of the code that they are testing, suffixed by `.spec`.
 Unit test files are placed next to the code that they are testing, either in a `.spec.ts` file right next to the code, or in a `__tests__` folder.
 This ensures relative imports appear shorter.
-Colocation also helps find tests more quickly.
+Colocation also helps find tests more quickly. <br> For example: `src/models/item.spec.ts`.

 - **Feature tests**
 Feature test files should have a descriptive name based on the feature that they are testing, suffixed by `.test`.
-Feature tests files are placed in the `tests/` folder.
-For example: `login.test.ts`.
+Feature tests files are placed in the `tests/` folder. <br> For example: `tests/login.test.ts`.

 ### Feature tests